Fortress-Wars/FortressWars-Wiki/docs/kits/Wizard.md

 ## Lightning

-The spell costs `75` mana.
+The spell costs `{{ kits.wizard.data.WIZARD_LIGHTNING_MANA_COST }}` mana.
 Casting summons a lightning bolt at the location where the player is looking.
-Lightning bolts deal `12` damage to enemies.
-The impact of the lightning bolt also stuns enemies for `40` ticks.
+Lightning bolts deal `{{ kits.wizard.data.WIZARD_LIGHTNING_DAMAGE }}` damage to enemies.
+The impact of the lightning bolt also stuns enemies for `{{ kits.wizard.data.WIZARD_LIGHTNING_STUN_DURATION }}` ticks.
 The caster is also damaged and stunned if they are caught within the lightning bolt's area of effect.

 ![Wizard - Lightning Cast](../assets/kits/wizard/_image_1_.jpg_)